solutionwin2020/polaris-react/UNRELEASED.md

 - Set `active` prop of `Popover` to true on keyDown in `ComboBox` to fix `Autocomplete` suggestions not showing when searching and selecting via keyboard ([#3028](https://github.com/Shopify/polaris-react/pull/3028))
   Set `active` prop of `Popover` to true on keyDown in `ComboBox` to fix `Autocomplete` suggestions not showing when searching and selecting via keyboard ([#3028](https://github.com/Shopify/polaris-react/pull/3028))
 - Increased the max-width of the `EmptyState` content to 400px (https://github.com/Shopify/polaris-react/pull/3040)
+- Added the ability to hide the clear filter button on the filter component ([#3049](https://github.com/Shopify/polaris-react/pull/3049))

 ### Bug fixes